 Planet Youth.
 Helping young people live their best lives.

-Planet Youth Blue Mountains is a community-centred project aimed at preventing alcohol and drug use amongst young people by strengthening the social environment they are growing up in.
+Planet Youth Blue Mountains is a global and local community-centred project aimed at preventing substance use amongst young people by identifying and strengthening the things that protect them and help them to live their best lives.

 Planet Youth is an approach to drug and alcohol prevention that works by focusing on the things that help prevent substance use amongst young people.
 It supports communities to work together to reduce the ‘risk factors’ that increase the likelihood of young people using drugs and alcohol, and most importantly, to strengthen the ‘protective factors’ that can prevent it.